aimms/documentation/webui/page-manager.rst

 .. image:: images/SP_stringparameterdata.png
 			:align: center

-Add the details for the sidepanels you would like to show on this page.
-For example, if your page tree has 5 pages and 7 sidepanels, like here
+Add the details for the side panels you would like to show on this page.
+For example, if your page tree has 5 pages and 7 side panels, like here

 .. image:: images/SP_pagetree.png
 			:align: center
 			:scale: 75

-and you want 3 sidepanels on the "home" page, namely:
+and you want 3 side panels on the "home" page, namely:

 #.
 Filters
 #.
 Quick Notes